rulnin/Data-Engineering-Rul/README.md

 ## 💡 Why Me?

-- ✔️ Strong foundation in information systems and 2+ years working in data and system roles in the inudsty.
+- ✔️ Strong foundation in information systems and 2+ years working in data and system roles in the industy.
 - ✔️ Proficient in SQL, Python, and data orchestration tools.
 - ✔️ Clear communicator and a fast learner with a passion for building things that matter.